KNIGHTTH0R/Articles-management/README.md

 # Articles Management
-> It is web based Mini Project to Manage Articles.
-My Project stores the records of all articles, also delete and edit Articles.
+> It is web based mini project to manage articles.
+It stores the records of all articles, also delete and update articles.
+It has Admin panel to manage articles and Login system to ensure security.

 ## Languages Used